xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SQL.BIND**(**connection\_num**, column, reference)

-Connection\_num    is the unique connection ID of the data source for which you want to define storage.
+Connection\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique connection ID of the data source for which you want to define storage.

   - > Connection\_num was returned by a previously executed SQL.OPEN
     > function.